 Applying for a provisional motorcycle licence

-There’s only one form of provisional licence, whether you’re applying to drive a car or a motorbike, which you can apply for when you are 15 years and nine months old.
+There’s only one form of a provisional licence, whether you’re applying to drive a car or a motorbike, which you can apply for when you are 15 years and nine months old.
 To receive your license, you’ll need to be able to read a vehicle number plate from 20 metres away.

 To apply, you’ll need an identity document, such as a passport, your address for the last three years and your National Insurance number – if you know it.
 There’s also a small charge to bear in mind when applying, which you can do online or by completing a D1 form available at post offices.